-One of the ways to handle strings in C++ is through what are called null-terminated strings.
+One of the ways to handle text strings in C++ is through so-called null-terminated strings.

-This model was directly inherited from the C language.
-Although in C++ std::string is a more powerful, convenient, safe (and typically safer) alternative.
+This model was inherited directly from the C language.
+Although in C++ std::string is a more powerful, convenient, safe (and usually safer) alternative.

 Whenever possible, we should prefer std::string over a null-terminated string.